hanjingo/doc/interview.md

 Generative Adversarial Networks (GANs) are a type of neural network architecture used for generative tasks.
 They consist of two networks—the generator and the discriminator—that compete in a game-like setting.
 The generator creates fake data and the discriminator evaluates whether the data is real or fake, improving both networks over time.

 For more info, see: [Deep Learning#Generative Adversarial Networks (GANs)](AI/dl.md)

+#### Explain forward and backward propagation in neural networks.

+Forward propagation passes input data through the network layer by layer, applying weights, biases, and activation functions to generate predictions.
+Backward propagation (backprop) computes the gradient of the loss function with respect to each weight using the chain rule, then updates weights via gradient descent.
+Together, they enable neural networks to learn from data.

+For more info, see: [Deep Learning#Back Propagation](AI/dl.md)

 ### RAG